 Drawn by the picturesque fjords, the northern lights, the high standard of living and the outdoors lifestyle, many people from all corners of the world dream of making a new life in Norway.

-But moving to a new country is a process fraught with potential obstacles.
-This is especially true in Norway.
-From securing a right of residence to finding a job, from adjusting to the cost of living to adapting to a different culture, a new life in Norway is not for everyone.
+But moving to a new country is a process fraught with potential obstacles, something that is especially true in Norway.
+From securing your right of residence to finding a job, from adjusting to the cost of living to adapting to a different culture, a new life in Norway is not for everyone.

 The Kingdom of Norway is a sovereign nation on the Scandinavian peninsular in Northern Europe.
 Denmark, Norway and Sweden together make up Scandinavia, while the Scandinavian countries plus Finland and Iceland are collectively known as the Nordic countries.